 ISO :

-- The lower the value, it is less sensitive to light and higher the value it is more sensitive to light .
+- The lower the value, it is less sensitive to light, and the higher the value it is more sensitive to light.

 Where to set the exposure values?
 Set to the manual mode "M" from the mode dial of the camera.
 You will see the LCD display screen similar to the one below from where the values can be set.

-The picture of the exposure triangle gives a good overall idea on how to manipulate the three values to get a properly exposed photo.
-If you were for example, capturing a close-up shot of a flower with exposure values f-2, 1/1000 s and ISO 100 , experiment next by changing the f-stop to f-4 , but reduce the shutter speed to 1/500 and ISO 100 .
-Since higher f-values results in less brighter images , it makes sense to decrease the shutter speed to 1/500 s else you would get an image that is too bright or an overly exposed image .Keep practicing using trial and error by setting your camera in manual mode .It won't be very long you are intuitively turning dials like a professional .
-Happy clicking !
+The picture of the exposure triangle gives a good overall idea of how to manipulate the three values to get a properly exposed photo.
+If you were for example, capturing a close-up shot of a flower with exposure values f-2, 1/1000 s, and ISO 100, experiment next by changing the f-stop to f-4, but reduce the shutter speed to 1/500 and ISO 100.

 Wonderful!